Skip to main content

 Progress Review

-A type of Review that is used by a Project Team to summarize the accomplishments of the Project, verify that the Eclipse Foundation Development Process and Eclipse Foundation IP Policy have been followed, and to highlight any remaining quality and/or architectural issues.
+A type of Review that is used by a Project Team to summarise the accomplishments of the Project, verify that the Eclipse Foundation Development Process and Eclipse Foundation IP Policy have been followed, and to highlight any remaining quality and/or architectural issues.
 For a complete definition, see the EDP.

 Project